aarajput/flutter_form_validators/README.md

 `Validators.required(String errorMessage)` is validator that requires the field have a non-empty value.

 #### Example
-This code will validate if name and show error if it is empty.
+This code will validate the name and show error if it is empty.
 ```dart
 TextFormField(
   decoration: InputDecoration(